romdotdog/w/README.md

 ### what's this?

-This a compiler for a language that
+this a compiler for a language that

 - compiles to and is idiomatic to WebAssembly
 - has Rust-like syntax but C-like semantics